AzonMedia/guzaba-platform-docs/README.md

 #### Goals

 GuzabaPlatform aims to provide everything needed for building an application based on Swoole, be it a simple website, microservice or large scale application.
+It will also include multiple commonly used components so that one can start working on your application without writing commonly found functionality.

 As being based on Swoole and Guzaba 2 framework it provides for:
 - in-memory caching (the persistent nature of Swoole allows for in-memory caching!
 No more shared memory, APCU, Redis...)
 - DB connections pool (Swoole executes in code in coroutines)